Sam Powell: 2012

-Powell got his debut for Wigan against Hull F.C. during August, scoring a try in the 48-10 victory.
+Powell got his debut for Wigan against Hull F.C. during August, scoring a try in the 48–10 victory.
 He started at scrum-half after Brett Finch suffered a hamstring injury.

 2013

 Powell made 16 appearances scoring tries against Hull KR, London Broncos and Huddersfield Giants.
 His kicking game was one of the reasons for his run in the team, a long range drop goal winning the game against Widnes Vikings in early June.
 Powell was then called up to the England Knights squad alongside fellow Warriors Dominic Crosby, Iain Thornley and Scott Taylor.
-He made his debut for the side against Samoa scoring two tries in the 52-16 victory.
+He made his debut for the side against Samoa scoring two tries in the 52–16 victory.

 2014

 Powell was handed the number 19 shirt for the new season and made 22 appearances scoring against Bradford Bulls, Salford Red Devils and Hull FC.
-Half way through the season coach Shaun Wane decided to experiment with the halfback pairing, moving George Williams from hooker to stand off, with Powell starting at dummy half.
+Halfway through the season coach Shaun Wane decided to experiment with the halfback pairing, moving George Williams from hooker to stand off, with Powell starting at dummy half.
 This would become a permanent switch after Williams impressed in the halves.

 He was part of the team that lost the 2014 Super League Grand Final to St. Helens at Old Trafford in a game famous for a Ben Flower red card.